tidalcycles/tidal-bootstrap/README.md

 # tidal-bootstrap

 This installation script is an "ad-hoc" solution.
 Effort is made to ensure it works, but it does not have robust error detection and hasn't been fully tested on all current macOS versions.
 If you have problems, please join us on the
-[#tidal-install](https://chat.toplap.org/channel/tidal-install) chatchannel and we'll try to help.
+[#tidal-install](https://chat.toplap.org/channel/tidal-install) chat channel and we'll try to help.
 We'd be very happy to hear about successes too!

 ## Summary